 Sent when the engine schedules a Request, to be downloaded later.

 The signal does not support returning deferreds from their handlers.

-- request (Request object) the request that reached the scheduler - spider (Spider object) the spider that yielded the request request dropped
+- request (Request object) the request that reached the scheduler - spider (Spider object) the spider that yielded the request request_dropped scrapy.signals.request_dropped(request, spider)